 Persons traveling outside of the United States may be required to receive immunization against diseases that are common to foreign countries but not prevalent in the U.S., such as malaria and typhoid fever.
-The Knox County Health Department International Travel Clinic is located in the Preventive Health Clinic of the main facility on Dameron Avenue in Knoxville, and offers vaccines recommended or required for travel outside the United States.
+The Knox County Health Department International Travel Clinic is located at the main facility on Dameron Avenue in Knoxville and offers vaccines recommended or required for travel outside the United States.
 The clinic follows recommendations set forth by the CDC.

-Click here ( http://wwwnc.cdc.gov/travel/content/vaccinations.aspx ) to find more information about the area you plan to visit and the recommended and/or required vaccines.
+Click here to find more information about the area you plan to visit and the recommended or required vaccines.
 Educate yourself about your travel destination to help ensure a safe and successful trip.

 If you are traveling to a malaria risk area, the travel nurse will advise you on appropriate anti-malaria medication and provide you with a written letter of recommendation for your health care provider.
 We no longer provide prescriptions for anti-malaria medication.
 It is the traveler's responsibility to follow up with a health care provider to obtain the recommended anti-malaria medication.

 Some countries require PROOF of vaccination when you enter from certain countries because of diseases that may be occurring in those areas.